broadinstitute/2023_12_JUMP_data_only_vignettes/howto/0_howto.md

 ## Accessing a live coding environment

-This table provides direct link to run the guides on your browser.
+This table provides direct links to run the guides on your browser (as Jupyter notebooks).

 | Google Collab                                                                                                                                                                |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |